- BS Materials Science and Engineering 2011

 Amberlee was very active on campus, beginning with being an Orientation Team Leader for first-year students and as the president of the Materials United chapter.
 She served in several roles on Graduate Student Government, eventually becoming the president in 2013-14.

-After graduation, she joined General Motors’ Manufacturing Systems Research lab as a researcher where she employed fundamentals of materials science and engineering to the welding and joining of dissimilar metals for automotive body light-weighting.
-Recently, Amberlee was promoted to a senior researcher position at GM where she leads projects to develop technical solutions for dissimilar metal joining.
+After graduation, she joined General Motors' Manufacturing Systems Research lab as a researcher where she employed fundamentals of materials science and engineering to the welding and joining of dissimilar metals for automotive body light-weighting.
+Amberlee was later promoted to a senior researcher position at GM where she led projects to develop technical solutions for dissimilar metal joining.

 When asked how well Michigan Tech prepared her for her career, Amberlee said that she was provided with an excellent hands-on, laboratory-based engineering curriculum that prepared her to hit the ground running in her first job.